datamade/how-to/heroku/deploy-a-django-app.md

 As a final step, we want to make sure that the app always redirects HTTP traffic to HTTPS.
 Heroku [can't do this for us](https://help.heroku.com/J2R1S4T8/can-heroku-force-an-application-to-use-ssl-tls), so we need to configure the app code to do it.
-Add the following settings to your `settings.py` file:
+If you didn't use the Django template to create your app, add the following settings to your `settings.py` file:

 ```python
 if DEBUG is False: